 Unfolded Dimensions (inches): 29 x 23 x 40 in

 Compared to the other more traditional-style chairs in this review, the Onepack is a featherweight.
 The next lightest traditional-style camping chair in we tested is nearly 4.5lbs heavier!
 This style of camping chairs also do not fold down even close to the relatively compact size of the Onepack.
-Overall, we give this chair 9 out of 10 for portability.
+Overall, this chair maintains a reasonable amount of portability for its size.

 Our testers had many concerns with the durability of the Onepack upon inspecting and using it.
 While the poles for the legs are relatively thick, the very long poles that suspend the seat are significantly thinner.
 Our reviewers also noticed a fair amount of manufacturing flaws, such as unevenly stitched seams, and numerous threads poking out of the seams.

-Though the weight rating for this chair is 330 lbs (the highest weight rating out of all the portable chairs, beating the Helinox Chair One by 10lbs), the seat suspension poles significantly bent when used by one of our lighter testers (115lbs).
+Though the weight rating for this chair is 330 lbs (the highest weight rating out of all the portable chairs, beating the significantly smaller, Helinox Chair One by 10lbs), the seat suspension poles significantly bent when used by one of our lighter testers (115lbs).
 In fact, all of our testers reported so much pole movement they felt like they could comfortably rock in this chair!
 Our 170lb self-titled "Plop Master" went ahead and worked his 'plop magic' on this chair (by heavily sitting down into it repeatedly).
 While the Onepack didn't break, it also didn't give that reviewer a significant amount of confidence that the same action by a larger person, or repeated over multiple seasons of use, wouldn't break the chair.
-Overall, we give this model a 5 out of 10 for durability.

 Ease of Set-Up